City on edge: Braves squander chance for hometown party

 Needing one win to finish off the Houston Astros, the Braves squandered the early 4-0 lead provided by Duvall and lost 9-5 in Game 5 on Sunday night, a listless performance that left Truist Field so quiet you could hear a pearl drop.

 The rookie starting pitcher couldn’t throw a strike.
 The defense looked shaky.
 The vaunted bullpen was lit up.
-The fashion craze sparked by Joc Peterson’s pearl necklace had even lost its luster.
+Even the fashion craze sparked by Joc Pederson’s pearl necklace lost its luster.

+“It’s a nine-inning ballgame,” Duvall said.
+“We got excited, and that’s what you do when you hit home runs, but it’s a long game.
+That happened in the bottom of the first.
+It’s a nine-inning game, and they didn’t quit.
+They kept fighting.”

 By the end, Duvall’s first-inning slam seemed a lifetime ago.
 The night trudged to a merciless ending exactly four hours after it started, with Game 4 hero Jorge Soler whiffing on the final pitch.